 Every year the Alannah & Madeline Foundation gives Buddy Bags to 10,000 children in refuges and out-of-home care.

-Meg Lanning, Rachael Haynes and Elyse Villani have committed to being Ambassadors of the Foundation this year, showing their support for these kids in out of home care.
+Meg Lanning, Rachael Haynes and Elyse Villani committed to being Ambassadors of the Foundation, showing their support for these kids in out of home care.

 The partnership is vital to the Foundation’s work in helping Aussie kids thrive.

 Lanning, who recently visited the Foundation, was amazed at the range and effectiveness of its programs, which are in place right across the country.